 Are you stuck on making a decision on which agribusiness you should invest in between Poultry farming and catfish farming?

 After going through this article, you will be able to decide without issue the best agribusiness you should start.

 Two of the most profitable livestock business in Nigeria are poultry farming and catfish farming but people still find it difficult to decide which one they should venture into.

 If you are part of the many that are still confused about which of the business is profitable, read on, your curiosity will be answered.

 Before making your decisions, there are factors you should consider to better help your decision-making process.

 Poultry Farming And Catfish Farming

 What is Poultry farming?

-Poultry farming is raising birds for meat consumption and/or egg production.
-Poultry farming is often raised domestically if you don’t want to go into the commercial aspect of it.
+Poultry farming is the process of raising birds for either meat consumption, egg production, or both.
+Poultry farming can be done domestically if you don’t want to go into the commercial aspect of it.